judyohjo/JSP/README.md

 1. Online diary
     - Homepage
-    - Allowing people to have their own login page
+    - Allows people to have their own login page
     - Content boards
     - A page to write personal diaries